-PBC uses Moodle as our Learning Management System for students to access their course and unit content, as well as study support.
-Students gain access to Moodle via the PBC Student Portal using their student email address.
-Moodle is the gateway to Studiosity (24/7/365 study support), the HELP Course (extensive study support and PBC assignment completion expectations), all units offered by PBC, assignment submission options, and general information applicable to college life.
+PBC uses PBC Online as our Learning Management System for students to access their course and unit content, as well as study support.
+Students gain access to PBC Online via the PBC Student Portal using their student email address.
+PBC Online is the gateway to Studiosity (24/7/365 study support), the HELP Course (extensive study support and PBC assignment completion expectations), all units offered by PBC, assignment submission options, and general information applicable to college life.

 The Student Council is responsible to the Dean of Students for the conduct of student affairs.
 The Student Council is responsible for the organisation and control of all “purely student” matters.

 The Student Council is a group of about 4-6 students who are chosen by the students to represent the student body in interests and concerns.
 They act as a liaison from the students to the staff and in this sense the Student Council is open for ideas from the students to be heard and considered.

 The members of the Student Council are people who can be approached about any matters, whether within the college or personal.
 They have been elected to be part of the Student Council due to the trust and confidence that their fellow peers have in them as brothers and sisters in the Lord.